alex-piccione/learning.Docker/examples/nginx api devops/api service/README.md

 ## Setup

 _config.js_ read configuration from a secret file stored on local machine.
-It has the same structure of _api-secrets.example.json_.
+It has the same structure of _config.example.json_.
+Refer to main README to know how to set it up.

 ## API endpoints